 What To Consider When Choosing Treats For Golden Retrievers

-- Avoid Common Allergens: Many Goldens have food sensitivities, especially to chicken.
-Opt for limited-ingredient or hypoallergenic treats made with alternative proteins like fish or lamb.
+- Limited Ingredients: Many Goldens have food allergies, especially to chicken.
+Look for single-protein or hypoallergenic treats made with fish, lamb, or other alternatives.

 Details: